Shortcodes

 The file shortcode will return a file of a specified ID.

 The shortcode is [file id=#].
-It will not function if it is not provided a file ID.
+Nothing will display if it is not provided a file ID.

 Options: